jfarmer/project-tips/README.md

 1. Sync regularly to revise the plan.
 At least once per day is *required*, we strongly recommend once in the morning and once in the late mid-day (9AM and 3PM, say).
 1. When starting a feature, first...
    - Make wireframes of all the relevant screens a user sees
-   - Design a database schema
+   - If you're using a back-end, design a database schema
+   - If you're using an interactive front-end, outline the main pieces of data, what they look like, and what they represent in your code
-1. Every feature involves some combination of changes to the screens a user sees and to the database (making new components, changing or removing old ones, etc.).
+1. Every feature involves some combination of changes to the screens a user sees, the way the underlying information is organized + stored, and how those two interact with each other.
 1. Don't **overplan**.
 Plans change.
 Spending 1 day coming up with a super-detailed plan around something that's likely to change before the end of the week is a bad use of time.
 The detail in your plans should be proportional to the likelihood that they will change.

 For example, before starting a feature I'd...